Which one would we choose?

-However you can chose whether you want the most power the brush can handle or whether you want the motor to step down the power delivery to offer a softer clean.
+However, you can choose whether you want the most power the brush can handle or whether you want the motor to step down the power delivery to offer a softer clean.

 You have three settings, low medium and high which are highlighted on the brush handle via three illuminating bar icons in between the power and cleaning mode buttons.

 The Genius 9000 does not offer this, each cleaning mode is set to a certain power output.